SolbiatiAlessandro/TODAG/docs/development.rst

   -> how many different tasks of different kind are there -> how much did I work today?
 Day recap

+GAE TIME
+dashboard now is being built on a webapp (read more here http://www.lessand.ro/10/post)

+- [ ] write down iteration B for webapp
+main ideas:
+there are two routines, one is  (could be temporally combined at the end of day) End Of Day Routine
+ -> you see what you did during the day
+ -> metrics and working hours

+Start Of Day Routine
+ -> you see what is planned for tomorrow
+ -> todag prioritization gives you a draft and you can either confirm or modify it

 ITERATION A
 ====